Ankush-Kamboj/Phone_Dialer/README.md

 * [Illustrations](#illustrations)

 ## General Info
 The aim of this project was to create an android application to make calls.
-The apllication has in-build keyboard which can be used to type in the phone numbers.
+The application has in-build keyboard which can be used to type in the phone numbers.
 It also has a beautiful and clean UI for better user interface.

 ## Technologies
 * Android Studio